Bmorrical/discourse-api-php/README.md

 #### How Do I See What's New?

-     see `/changelog.txt` for release details
+     See /changelog.txt for release details

 #### How Do I Use The Latest OOP Version Of This Library:

-     see `/examples/oop-example.php ` in folder root
+     See /examples/oop-example.php in folder root

 #### How Do I Use The Legacy Version Of This Library:

-     see `/examples/legacy-example.php ` in folder root
+     See /examples/legacy-example.php in folder root

 #### Legacy contributors, I salute your contributions: